nimashoghi/ece6254-presentation/slides.md

 [click] For Crystal Structure Prediction - predicting the 3D structure given a composition - we use two primary metrics:

-Match Rate measures the percentage of predictions that match ground truth structures within tolerance:
+Match Rate measures the percentage of predictions that match ground truth structures within tolerance.
-- We use StructureMatcher from the pymatgen library
-- This accounts for symmetry and invariances with appropriate tolerances for site distances, angles, and lattice parameters

-RMSE quantifies the error in predicted atomic positions:
-- This is normalized by the cube root of volume per atom, which approximates the atom radius
+RMSE quantifies the error in predicted atomic positions, normalized by the cube root of volume per atom, which approximates the atom radius.
-- This normalization accounts for different material densities and unit cell sizes

 These metrics together give us a comprehensive view of performance while working within our computational constraints.
 -->